KIDNEY PROBLEMS

 Sometimes problems can occur with the kidneys.
 Kidney (renal) problems include:

 • Glomerular dysfunction, where the tiny filters in the kidneys become damaged.
 When this happens, blood cells and proteins that should remain in the bloodstream, pass through the filters and end up in the urine.
+In addition, the speed at which the kidneys filter blood may become slower.

 • Tubular dysfunction, where the parts of the kidney that reabsorb water and some important substances (such as potassium, phosphate, magnesium, glucose) become damaged.
 When this happens, the kidney can no longer reabsorb enough water (and substances such as potassium) after it is filtered.